-In this article, we’ll show how to use virtual environments to create and manage separate environments for your Python projects, each using different versions of Python for execution, as well as how Python dependencies are stored and resolved.
+In this article, we’ll show you how to use virtual environments to create and manage separate environments for your Python projects, each using different versions of Python for execution.
+We’ll also take a look at how Python dependencies are stored and resolved.

 Python, like most other modern programming languages, has its own unique way of downloading, storing, and resolving packages (or modules).
-While this has its advantages, there were some interesting decisions made about package storage and resolution, which has lead to some problems - namely how and where packages are stored.
+While this has its advantages, there were some interesting decisions made about package storage and resolution, which has lead to some problems—particularly with how and where packages are stored.

 There are a few different locations where these packages can be installed on your system.
 For example, most system packages are stored in a child directory of the path stored in sys.prefix.